eaton-lab/eaton-lab.github.io/_posts/articles/2020-04-19-pinky-login.md

 ### 4. upload your public SSH key to your GitHub account
 Your public key can be shared publicly, and used for a variety of security purposes.
 To ensure that you do not lose it I recommend uploading it to your GitHub account.
-Follow the instructions [here](https://jdblischak.github.io/2014-09-18-chicago/novice/git/05-sshkeys.html).
+Follow the instructions here: [https://jdblischak.github.io/2014-09-18-chicago/novice/git/05-sshkeys.html](https://jdblischak.github.io/2014-09-18-chicago/novice/git/05-sshkeys.html).
 Once your key is uploaded send Deren an email with your GitHub username and he will pull your public key onto pinky so that you will be able to login.